Akemi18t/-SQL-HouseSales-of-Nashville/README.md

 This project outlines the process of cleaning data from a CSV file

 # Introduction
+In this project, we examine key trends and economic influences in the Nashville housing market, revealing significant changes in buyer preferences and property dynamics during that period.
+Several dimensions are considered in the analysis, including peak sales years, trends by construction year, bedroom configurations, popular property types, and the effect of vacant properties on sales prices.

 # Tools Used
 In my thorough exploration of house sales of Nashville, I utilized a range of essential tools: